 "Ricca Edmondson’s critical expedition into the wisdom of the ages and keen observations of everyday life in the West of Ireland transform our understanding of ageing as artful, ethical, meaningful and deeply human."
 Stephen Katz, Trent University

-Ricca Edmondson is Professor of Political Science and Sociology at the National University of Ireland, Galway.
+Ricca Edmondson (died June 2021) was Professor of Political Science and Sociology at the National University of Ireland, Galway.
 After studying philosophy at the University of Lancaster and writing her D.Phil. at Oxford on reasoning in the social sciences, she carried out research at the Max Planck Institute for Human Development in Berlin.
 She then joined the School of Political Science and Sociology at the National University of Ireland, Galway, specialising in interdisciplinary and intercultural approaches to life-course meaning and wisdom, and their history, landscapes and social settings.

 Foreword by Rick Moody;